algorithmiaio/dev-center/_pages/algorithm-development/languages/ruby.md

 ## Create an Algorithm

 Let's start by creating an algorithm.
-First navigate to [Algorithmia](https://algorithmia.com) and by hovering over "More" you'll see a dropdown with a purple button that says "Add Algorithm".
+First navigate to [Algorithmia](https://algorithmia.com) and by hovering over your profile avatar at the top right of the navbar, you'll see a dropdown with a button that says "Add Algorithm".
 Go ahead and click that button.

 <img src="{{ site.baseurl }}/images/post_images/algo_dev_lang/add_algorithm.png" alt="Add algorithm navigation" class="screenshot img-sm">